 We ended up talking to Dan for three or four hours.
 I kept saying, “Don’t you have to go?” and he kept saying, “No, it’s just a baseball game.
 This is more important!”
-Our conversation covered the application process, the support raising process, Alaska (where Dan lives now working with Arctic Barnabas Ministries), miracles, the sovereignty of God, and Dan’s own story of God coming through financially at the last minute for his family.
+Our conversation covered the application process, the support raising process, Alaska, miracles, the sovereignty of God, and Dan’s own story of God coming through financially at the last minute for his family.

 Janice and I walked out to the car to leave.
 I opened the door, stopped for a moment, and looked at her over the top of the car.
 “What do you think about all of this?”
 I asked.
 I was starting to learn that I should never make big decisions without my wife’s input (which basically means I just go with whatever she decides).